JPedro2/WxT-QA-BOT/backEnd/credentials/README.md

 Please check here for more information on [how to get your service account key](https://cloud.google.com/docs/authentication/production#obtaining_and_providing_service_account_credentials_manually).

-# After you move the Service Account Key file here you MUST rename it to: `GCP-serviceAcctKey.json`
+**After you move the Service Account Key file to this folder you MUST rename it to:** `GCP-serviceAcctKey.json`